pewi21/gw2browser/README.md

 #### Getting the required library:

-* Download OpenAL-Soft binaries from [here](http://kcat.strangesoft.net/openal.html), extract it to the same directory that Gw2Browser directory is in.
+* Download mpg123 binaries from [here](https://www.mpg123.de/), choose the lastest
+Win32 or Win64 file and extract it to the same directory that Gw2Browser directory is in.
 Or download the source code and build it your self.

+* Download OpenAL-Soft binaries from [here](http://kcat.strangesoft.net/openal.html),
+extract it to the same directory that Gw2Browser directory is in.
+Or download the source code and build it your self.

 * Download wxWidgets source code from [here](http://wxwidgets.org/), extract it to the same directory that Gw2Browser directory is in.
-Or download and using the binaries.
+Or download and use the binaries.

-**Note:** Tthe library and source code directory must be in directory like this.
+**Note:** The library and source code directory must be in directory like this.
 The ROOT is the directory you created in Getting the source code.

 		[ROOT]